Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Relaxed Gaussian Process Interpolation

 where the first term is a goodness-of-fit criterion based on the values in $\R^{c}$, and where the second term can mainly be viewed as an imputation term, which ``reshapes'' the values in $\R$ with the information from~$\underline{Z}_{n, \, 0}$.
 (Note also that~$\theta$ appears in the second term.
 When this term is minimized with respect to~$\underline{Z}_{n, \, 1}$, it becomes a parameter selection term that promotes the~$\theta$s compatible with the excursions in~$C_{\R,\,n}$.) \end{remark}

-For illustration, we provide an example of a \reGP predictive distribution in Figure~\ref{fig:gpr_nicer}, with an union of two intervals for the relaxation set $R$.
+For illustration, we provide an example of a \reGP predictive distribution in \cref{fig:gpr_nicer}, with an union of two intervals for the relaxation {range}~$R$.

-\begin{remark}[Numerical details] Minimizing~\eqref{eq:rgpi_problem} with respect to $\underline{z}$ falls under the scope of quadratic programming \cite[see, e.g.,][]{nocedal2006:_quadratic} and could be solved efficiently using dedicated algorithms.
+\begin{remark}[Numerical details] Minimizing~\eqref{eq:rgpi_problem} with respect to $\underline{z} \,\,$ falls under the scope of quadratic programming \cite[see, e.g.,][]{nocedal2006:_quadratic} and could be solved efficiently using dedicated algorithms.
 This suggests that specific algorithms could be developed for the problem.
-In this work, we simply use a standard L-BFGS-B solver \citep{byrd1995:_l_bfgs_b} using the gradient of~\eqref{eq:rgpi_problem}. \end{remark}
+In this work, we simply use a standard SLSQP solver \citep[see][]{schittkowski1982nonlinear} using the gradient of~\eqref{eq:rgpi_problem}.
+The SciPy implementation was used with default parameters.
+Good performances were obtained by the following parameter initialization procedure: first, initialize the GP parameter~$\theta$ using common rules while excluding the most extreme observations, and then optimize the relaxed observations~$\underline{z}$ using quadratic programming. \end{remark}